Owner, Clinical Services Supervisor, Privacy & Security Officer

 Owner, Clinical Services Supervisor

-–Bio: Kelly (she/her) is a Board Certified Behavior Analyst with 20 years of experience working with children with autism.
+Bio: Kelly (she/hers) is a Board Certified Behavior Analyst with 20 years of experience working with children with autism.
 She earned her Master’s Degree in Early Childhood Special Education from the University of Washington in 2003.
 Her clinical expertise includes early intervention for toddlers, instructional design, functional communication intervention with speech generating devices, elementary academic instruction, and positive behavior support for children and their families.
 She has worked with children with autism and their families as a Program Manager at Northwest Behavioral Associates, Program Director for Rising Star Academy at Families for Effective Autism Treatment (FEAT) of Washington, and a Consultant with Fabrizio/Moors Consulting.

 Kelly currently resides in Seattle, Washington where she is co-owner and a Clinical Services Supervisor for the Organization for Research and Learning (ORL.).
 She has served as Conference Chair for the Washington’s Association for Behavior Analysis, Past Vice-President, and a past Board Member of the Standard Celeration Society, a special interest group of the Association for Behavior Analysis International (ABAI).